DataBooster/DataAccess/NuGet/Oracle/ODP.NET.Managed/Readme.txt

 ﻿Installation Notes:

-A dependency NuGet package "odp.net.managed" - Oracle Data Provider for .NET (ODP.NET) Managed Driver http://www.nuget.org/packages/odp.net.managed is also installed automatically.
+A dependency NuGet package "Oracle.ManagedDataAccess" - Official Oracle ODP.NET, Managed Driver http://www.nuget.org/packages/Oracle.ManagedDataAccess is also installed automatically.

 Four setting items have been added into your config file: